malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 In combination with body schema and cognitive schema, labelling of events leads to a strong association between an event and the schema of its source.
 So, when I think a thought and subsequently think about having that thought, I know that "I" had that thought.

-# IV.3 Deeper Dive into Meta-management
+# IV.3 Deeper Dive into Control Process Learning

 By the end of Part III it was clear that complex multi-iteration control processes require meta-management, and we were able to identify some possible architectures that capture the interaction between control processes and meta-management, but we are left with an outstanding question: how do we identify which meta-management architecture is more likely in humans?
 The question is important to our end goal because, as will be seen, the answer impacts our ability to explain subjective experience.